 (1) Exception may be granted on a case-by-case basis by the Texas Tech Chief of Police.

 c.
-Monitoring shall be limited to uses that do not violate a reasonable expectation of privacy.
+Monitoring and recording shall be limited to uses that do not violate a reasonable expectation of privacy.

 d.
-Any dissemination of video shall be authorized by the Texas Tech Police Chief before public release, unless otherwise required by law.
+Any dissemination of video shall be authorized by the Texas Tech Chief of Police before public release, unless otherwise required by law.